Wiebke Acton

 Profile

-As a professional theatre artist and a cultural commuter between Germany and the U.K., I understand myself to be representative of the transmigrant performer.
-Focusing on my positionality, my research is conducted through performance-making.
-My first practice research project involved the development of the performance ‘As The Crow Flies’.
-The piece was created in collaboration with German theatre artists and in partnership with Globe Berlin.
-The show premiered in July 2022 in Berlin.
+My first practice research project involved the development of the theatre play AS THE CROW FLIES.
+The piece was created in collaboration with German theatre artists and in partnership with Globe Berlin where it premiered in July 2022.
 Following a successful run at the Globe throughout the summer, I translated the piece into English and performed it in Manchester and Leeds in November of the same year.

 More on my professional work as a performer and translator can be found on my website